Registering Products in Google Play

 Before you can upload your application to Google Play, you must prepare it for submission.

 AndroidManifest.xml generated for applications by Qt is suitable for development testing, but cannot be used when submitting the application to Google Play.

 Create your own manifest by clicking the Create Templates button in Qt Creator.
 You can find the button under Projects > Build tab.
 Expand Build Android APK to see it.

 Once the manifest is added to your project, you can modify it.
-The most important part is the application name and package name.
+The most important parts are the application name and the package name.
 The package name must be unique, and it is recommended to follow the com.mycompany.myappname naming convention.
 The "com.mycompany" namespace is based on the Internet domain ownership to avoid naming collisions with other applications.

 Other important parts of the manifest include the